ExtendRealityLtd/VRTK/README.md

 The following script parameters are available:

+######Touch Interactions
+  * **Highlight On Touch:** The object will only highlight when a controller touches it if this is checked.
+  * **Touch Highligt Color:** The colour to highlight the object when it is touched.
+This colour will override any globally set color (for instance on the `SteamVR_InteractTouch` script).

+######Grab Interactions
   * **Is Grabbable:** Determines if the object can be grabbed
   * **Hold Button To Grab:** If this is checked then the grab button on the controller needs to be continually held down to keep grabbing.
   If this is unchecked the grab button toggles the grab action with one button press to grab and another to release.
-  * **Is Usable:** Determines if the object can be used
-  * **Hold Button To Use:** If this is checked then the use button on the controller needs to be continually held down to keep using.
-  If this is unchecked the the use button toggles the use action with one button press to start using and another to stop using.
-  * **Highlight On Touch:** The object will only highlight when a controller touches it if this is checked.
-  * **Pointer Activates Use Action:** If this is checked then when a World Pointer beam (projected from the controller) hits the interactable object, if the object has `Hold Button To Use` unchecked then whilst the pointer is over the object it will run it's `Using` method.
-If `Hold Button To Use` is unchecked then the `Using` method will be run when the pointer is deactivated.
-The world pointer will not throw the `Destination Set` event if it is affecting an interactable object with this setting checked as this prevents unwanted teleporting from happening when using an object with a pointer.
-  * **Touch Highligt Color:** The colour to highlight the object when it is touched.
-This colour will override any globally set color (for instance on the `SteamVR_InteractTouch` script).
+  * **Pause Collisions On Grab:** If this is checked then collisions with the Interactable Object are temporarily disabled whilst the object snaps to the controller.
+This is useful if a game object may get stuck inside another object when it is being grabbed.
   * **Grab Snap Type:** This sets the snap type of the object when it is grabbed.
    * `Simple_Snap` snaps the grabbed object's central position to the